mariodavid/mariodavid.github.io/_posts/2017-02-14-testing-of-cuba-applications-part-3.md

 }
 {% endhighlight %}

-Now it is very easy to go back to a unit test, that will mock the `appDataManager` and track its call.
+Now it is very easy to go back to a unit test, that will mock the <code>appDataManager</code> and track its call.
 With that we can push the integration test part into the underlying db access layer (AppDataManager) and with that are not forced to do integration test for the whole business logic.

 This solution might seem to be a little overkill, and probably it is, but I hope you got the point of what I'm trying to say.